 But I have began to think about fall and winter.
 I mean, I do live in the South, but I can’t wear flip flops all year.
 I will have to wear some form of shoes that actually keep my feet warm and dry soon.
 And let’s face it, you can’t really go barefoot everywhere.

 Enter the ebook Amazing Feets by Mark Sisson.
 Not only does this book help to explain the reasoning behind the barefoot or minimalist lifestyle, but it also contains a tiered barefoot transition schedule to help you achieve success.
 The author has been through the process himself and gives several stretching exercises to help ease the transition and even lists a shopping guide to help find shoes that will work with your feet, not against them.
 (I do have one caveat about this book.
 The author references evolution as to how our feet were formed several times in the book.
 I believe our feet were instead designed by our Creator, perfectly fitted for us as human to walk, run, jump and move as we do.
 So while we disagree on how our feet were formed, I do agree that our feet were perfectly made to suit our needs without extreme modern interventions.)

 To me it just fits with the holistic, natural health approach.
-Our feet, like most of our body, need only minimal support to achieve strong, vibrant health,… Click To Tweet
+Our feet, like most of our body, need only minimal support to achieve strong, vibrant health, not major, conventional interventions that interfere with our natural design.
+Click To Tweet

 With that thought in mind, I’ve been searching the internet for minimal shoes that are also cute-cause a girl’s got to look good while being healthy, right?
 There are actually a decent amount of things to choose from out there.
 And as I try them and find ones I can’t live without, I’ll do some reviews.
 Who doesn’t need some new shoes?
 Especially if they build up your health!